 |Family of 4 (2 ad + 2 ch)||£25.00|

-This includes all events and temporary exhibitions, excluding evening ticketed performances and our Santa Cruises.
+This includes all events and temporary exhibitions, excluding evening ticketed performances and popular Father Christmas events.

 We just couldn’t look after and bring this amazing place alive without our 200 dedicated volunteers.
 They help out on our reception desk and shop, aboard our boats, maintaining our internal displays and as part of our Explorers education programme for schools and families.